smartcontract-codes/smartcontract.codes/README.md

 [![Join the chat at https://gitter.im/ethereum/play](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ethereum/play?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-## How can I help?

-1. Open issues on things that are broken
-2. Fix open issues by sending PRs
-3. Add documentation

 ## Usage

 smartcontract.codes is a search engine that allows you to search, browse and interact with solidity source code